eser/darty-react-app/README.md

 * Transforms ES2015+Typescript files with .ts/.tsx extension into browser-compatible JavaScript code.
 * Module bundling for packing everything into modules with their sourcemaps.
 * Dynamic code splitting.
-* SASS compilation of .scss files.
+* SASS/LESS compilation of .scss, .sass and .less files.
 * CSS Modules.
 * Minification for stylesheets and scripts.
 * Hot module reloading and continuous development environment.